wagas165/wagas165.github.io/content/authors/admin/_index.md

       Broke the limitation of traditional information passing, enabling information exchange across multiple nodes and edges simultaneously, capturing higher-order interactions beyond direct adjacency.
       Provided a rigorous theoretical framework for handling randomness and uncertainty in complex networks.
       Wrote a paper and currently finalizing results for submission to ICML 2025.
-  - title: TimePhiBE: A Time-dependent PDE-Based Bellman Equation for Continuous-Time Policy Evaluation
+  - title: "TimePhiBE: A Time-dependent PDE-Based Bellman Equation for Continuous-Time Policy Evaluation"
     date: 2024-04-01
     summary: |
       Instructed by Yuhua Zhu, University of California, Los Angeles